 Understanding The Progression Of Frontal Lobe Dementia And Its Effects On The Brain

-Frontal lobe dementia is generally considered to be a type of dementia that primarily affects the brain's frontal lobe.
+Frontal lobe dementia is generally considered to be a type of dementia that primarily affects the brain's frontal and temporal lobes.
 This type of dementia may also be referred to as frontal-subcortical dementia, frontotemporal dementia (FTD), or frontal lobe disorders.
-It may have an immense impact on a person's daily life, which is why it can be best for those affected to understand its progression and effects on the brain.
+As the disease progresses, it may have an immense impact on a person's daily life.
 Frontal lobe dementia can negatively impact executive function, behavior, personality, memory, and communication.
+Understanding FTD’s progression and effects on the brain can help individuals with the disease navigate these changes.
 While there may not be a cure for dementia at this time, FTD symptoms can be managed with a variety of interventions, including online therapy.

 Getty/AnnaStills